 As inventory moves throughout the supply chain, it’s important for companies to be able to keep track of its whereabouts.
 Barcoding makes this process easy and accurate.
 One scan of a barcode and you get access to real-time information, such as who was logged in when scanning the inventory, in some cases.
 Being able to track the entire journey of a product also makes it less likely that someone will misplace it—which can be a costly mistake.

 Today’s consumers expect deliveries to be at their front door in two days or less, meaning manufacturers must eliminate any unnecessary steps.
-With barcode scanners, a worker no longer needs to read and process
+With barcode scanners, a worker no longer needs to read and process information on a product.
+Barcoding increases order and shipping accuracy, ensuring that products ship complete, error-free, and on time, all of which improve customer satisfaction.

 Optimized Process Leads to Bigger Profits